LxVIRAL/lxros/README.md

 LxROS is a lightweight helper library that simplifies common ROS 2 patterns in **C++** and **Python**.
 It provides small wrappers for node creation, publishers, subscribers, timers, services, actions, and launch files.
 The goal is to reduce boilerplate while keeping ROS 2 concepts explicit and visible.
+Tries to keep things similar to how they were done in ROS1...

+---

 Made at LxViral (Lisbon Vision, Robotics, and Learning Lab @FCULisboa)

 ---